NandiniKarikalan/Movie-Recommendation-System/README.md

 🧑‍💻 Creator

-Developed by Nandini Karikalan
+Developed by Nandini Karikalan on 13.07.2025.

 ---

 📄 License

 This project is open-source under the MIT License.
 Feel free to fork, improve, and share!